 The two modes are both absolutely essential in solving typical CS problems.
 They are not competing but simply complementary.
 I find that making the switch between the two modes a conscious process, helps focusing on the important aspects of the problem and coming to a solution in a more enlightened way.

-Conceptualisation provides direction and a strong relation with the phenomenon of study, producing puzzles that are not meaningless tricks.
+Conceptualisation provides direction and a strong relation with the phenomenon under study, producing puzzles that are not meaningless tricks.
 Problem solving gives depth to conceptualisation, allowing non-obvious consequences to be drawn from the premises.

 If I think of the state of mind when doing conceptual work, I am reminded of the very nice description of the process of shooting an arrow in the book “Zen in the art of archery”, by the philosopher Eugen Herrigel.
 Although the book has many limitations, I still appreciate the attempt of the author to communicate to a Western audience ideas grounded in assumptions so distant from ours.
 Anyway, the description of the state of mind when shooting an arrow resonates, I think, with what one frequently experiences when doing research.
 The almost obsessive search for the right shot done in the training, striving for a liberation from preconceived assumptions, or emotional attachments to a dead-end.
 Then the moment of enlightenment: The Definition flows finally in a shape that feels right.
 And lemmas start to fall into place.
 The arrow leaves the bow and hits the target.
 Once The Definition has been produced, it may result completely obvious to the authors and even obvious to the readers.
 But this should not fool them: the path leading to its formulation was not obvious at all and to really appreciate its depth the reader must often go through the same path him/herself.